Baxi-codes/GUJLANG/README.md

+# GUJLANG
+![](images/logo-small.png)

 GUJLANG  is an esoteric programming language in which the program is written in gujarati!
-![](images/logo-small.png)
-# Usage
+## Usage
 clone the repo and add `guj` in `\bin` folder to `PATH` or to the folder you want to run it, or compile `interpreter.c` using `gcc` and use the command:
 ```
 guj <file>
 ```

-# Syntax
+## Syntax
 GUJLANG has nine different instructions as of now.
 Those are:
 ```
 આગળ